xoqem/PostfixNotation/README.md

 PostfixNotation
 ===============

-A JavaScript parser / calculator using postfix notation
+A JavaScript parser / calculator using postfix notation.

 Known Issues:
 -------------

 1. jQuery evaluates the string "+2" as a numeric 2.
 I'm actually ok with it denoting a positive number, as it is consistent with the negative sign being used to show negative numbers.
 So, you can use the / or * immediately before a number, but the + and - will be treated as part of the number if not separated by white space.

+2. So far I've tested it in Chrome/Firefox/IE on Windows, Chome/Firefox/Safari on Mac, and on an iPhone.
+But please let me know if you find an incompatibility with any browser and OS combo.

 Project Structure